yairgd/yairgd.github.io/content/post/linux_char_device_irq.md

 ---
 # Linux chr device to handle with external irq

 We have an external FPGA that triggers GPIO.
-To handle with the IRQ in userspace it had to write a Linux chr device to handle with the IRQ in the kernel space and to signalize the user space usgin a standad system call.
+To handle with the IRQ in userspace, it had to write a Linux chr device to handle the IRQ in the kernel space and to signalize the userspace using a standard system call.

 Here is the simple drive:
 ```c